JetBrains/teamcity-azure-template/README.md

 [![official project](http://jb.gg/badges/official.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-The template allows deploying aTeamCity [server](https://hub.docker.com/r/jetbrains/teamcity-server/) and [agent](https://hub.docker.com/r/jetbrains/teamcity-agent/) in Azure cloud.
+The template allows deploying a TeamCity [server](https://hub.docker.com/r/jetbrains/teamcity-server/) and [agent](https://hub.docker.com/r/jetbrains/teamcity-agent/) in Azure cloud.
 It creates a MySQL database, a virtual machine with CoreOS and starts TeamCity in a docker container.

-During deployment will be created TeamCity server deployment with [auto-retrieval of SSL certificates](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) from the [Let's Encrypt](https://letsencrypt.org/) and [nginx reverse proxy](https://github.com/jwilder/nginx-proxy).
+During deployment will be created TeamCity server deployment with [auto-retrieval of SSL certificate](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) for domain name from the [Let's Encrypt](https://letsencrypt.org/) and [nginx reverse proxy](https://github.com/jwilder/nginx-proxy).

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.svg)](https://goo.gl/nXap7u)